What in the World is Going on with Data Catalogs?

 - Amount of data cataloged

 But there’s something missing here: these metrics track “solution-based” outcomes, but will these actually tell you whether the data is useful?
-What about reliable?
-Or trustworthy?
+What about data reliability?
+Or if it’s trustworthy?
 This juncture is where data catalogs often get lost.

 Modern data catalogs are all-too-frequently without a clear identity: in other words, a user story.